learning2hash/learning2hash.github.io/_publications/albert2022embedding.markdown

 bibkey: albert2022embedding
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2207.01573'}
-tags: ['Retrieval Models', 'Unimodal', 'Shallow', 'Datasets', 'Supervised', 'Applications']
+tags: ['Tools and Libraries', 'Applications']
 ---
 Using search engines for web image retrieval is a tempting alternative to manual curation when creating an image dataset, but their main drawback remains